alexwarren/alexwarren.github.io/_posts/2008-08-19-edinburgh-2008-reviews-and-reviews-of-reviews-part-1.md

 </span></strong>at Holyrood Too @ Faith

 I've met <a href="http://www.paulconneely.co.uk/">Paul Conneely</a> a few times and he was also part of the "Of Mics and Men" line-up for the first week, so I'll avoid the embarrassment of reviewing his show, though I did enjoy it.
 This is another show where Googling the title brings up a harsh review though, this time by Nick Mitchell in <a href="http://www.list.co.uk/article/11588-a-beginners-guide-to-happiness/">The List</a>:
 <blockquote>"The highlight of Paul Conneely's torpid rumination on happiness is an anecdote about missing a train when a man at the front of the ticket queue asks a meaningless and complex question while those behind suffer silently.
-I can identify - not so much with the joke, but because I found myself suffering silently while the Londoner stumbles through time-honoured comedic fodder in a lumbering, clichÃ©d, evidently nervous manner."</blockquote>
+I can identify - not so much with the joke, but because I found myself suffering silently while the Londoner stumbles through time-honoured comedic fodder in a lumbering, clichéd, evidently nervous manner."</blockquote>
 The highlight of Nick Mitchell's review was when I stopped reading it to look up "torpid" in the dictionary.
 I found that it meant sluggish or dull.
 I can identify - not so much with Mitchell's opinions, but because I found myself suffering silently while I read this lumbering, adjective-strewn, content-free pile of crap that tells you nothing about the show whatsoever.

 <strong><span style="text-decoration:underline;">John Hegley: Beyond Our Kennel